artbyrab/composy/README.md

 * src
     * The src folder is where your code goes
 * tests
-    * The folder for the PHP Unit test file
+    * The folder for the PHP Unit test files

+For more usage guides please check the document links below:

 ## Documents for Composy
 * [Resources](documents/resources.md)